 Assessment locations for 2022

-During the first year of grant funding, in 2022, road safety assessments will be conducted at these locations and approximate timeframes:
+During the first year of grant funding, in 2022, road safety assessments were conducted at these locations in Crossroads and are summarized in a report, 2022 School Zone Ped-Bike Road Safety Assessments.

 - Sherwood Forest Elementary School and Interlake High School – January 2022